hashAI/system-design/README.md

 # PACELC Theorem

 The PACELC theorem is an extension of the CAP theorem.
+PACELC states that -

-The CAP theorem states that in the case of network partitioning (P) in a distributed system, one has to choose between Availability (A) and Consistency (C).
+In the case of network partitioning (P) in a distributed system, one has to choose between Availability (A) and Consistency (C) (CAP theorem)

+Else

+In cases where there is no network partitioning (P) in a distributed system, one has to choose between Latency (L) and consistency (C).
+Because if the focus is on making system consistent while entertaining requests, latency will go higher.
+But if one chooses to have eventual consistency then latency will stay low.

 PACELC extends the CAP theorem by introducing latency (L) as an additional attribute of a distributed system.
 The theorem states that else (E), even when the system is running normally in the absence of partitions, one has to choose between latency (L) and consistency (C).